sara-nl/clouddocs/xrdp.markdown

   sudo service xrdp restart
 ```

-Now you connect to your machine.
-However, Ubuntu default settings are to create new session each time you log in and do not continue with your old session.
+Now you can connect to your machine.
+However, Ubuntu's default settings are to create a new session each time you log in instead of resuming your old session.
+Let us fix this.

+>**Note:**
+>
+>In the next step you will have to edit a file by using a text editor.
+For example, you can use `sudo nano /etc/xrdp/xrdp.ini` to edit the file we will tell you in a moment.
+To save the changes you can then press the key combination `Ctrl + X` (see then that at the bottom of the screen you get a question like _Save modified buffer [...]?_.
+Press then the `y` key, and finally hit `Enter`.

-* Edit the file /etc/xrdp/xrdp.ini  and change the items under the xrdp1 header to:
+* Edit the file `/etc/xrdp/xrdp.ini` and change the items under the `[xrdp1]` header to:

 ```bash
 [xrdp1]